pratkpranav/pratkpranav.github.io/index.md

 ### My Work

-**ThirdAI Platform Development**: Led the infrastructure design and core development of ThirdAI's Enterprise Search Platform, ensuring high availability and fault tolerance for critical components.
-Utilized technologies such as Nomad for orchestration and Consul for health checks, and implemented streamlined deployment processes using Ansible.
-Integrated secure authentication with Keycloak to provide Single Sign-On (SSO) capabilities, enhancing user management and access control.
-Successfully scaled the platform, validated its robustness through simulated downtimes, and deployed it to multiple customers, demonstrating its reliability and scalability in production environments.
+**ThirdAI Platform Development**: Led infrastructure design and core development of the Enterprise Search Platform, ensuring high availability and fault tolerance.
+Leveraged Nomad, Consul, and Ansible for orchestration and deployment, integrated Keycloak for secure SSO, and scaled the platform to multiple customers with validated uptime.

-**Distributed Training Framework for BoLT**: In my first six months at ThirdAI, I worked on implementing the Distributed Training Framework for our internal machine learning library, Bolt.
-My work also included to incorporate distributed training in other ThirdAI offerings, such as the Universal Deep Transformer (UDT) and ThirdAI's NeuralDB.
-Here is a joint article with Anyscale detailing our work: [Anyscale Blog Post](https://www.anyscale.com/blog/how-thirdai-uses-ray-for-parallel-training-of-billion-parameter-neural-networks-on-commodity-cpus).
+**Distributed Training Framework for BoLT**: Implemented the Distributed Training Framework for ThirdAI's ML library, Bolt, and extended it to UDT and NeuralDB.
+More details in the joint [Anyscale Blog Post](https://www.anyscale.com/blog/how-thirdai-uses-ray-for-parallel-training-of-billion-parameter-neural-networks-on-commodity-cpus).

-**Bolt2.5B**: Lately, I have worked on developing ThirdAI's LLM, Bolt2.5B which includes the architecture design, training, and deployment.
-This project was challenging due to its emphasis on CPU-based training, necessitating innovative system solutions.
-For more details, see the ThirdAI Medium article: [ThirdAI Medium Post](https://medium.com/thirdai-blog/introducing-the-worlds-first-generative-llm-pre-trained-only-on-cpus-meet-thirdai-s-bolt2-5b-10c0600e1af4).
+**Bolt2.5B**: Developed ThirdAI’s CPU-based LLM, Bolt2.5B, focusing on architecture design, training, and deployment.
+Learn more in the [ThirdAI Medium Post](https://medium.com/thirdai-blog/introducing-the-worlds-first-generative-llm-pre-trained-only-on-cpus-meet-thirdai-s-bolt2-5b-10c0600e1af4).

----

 ### Papers